-Q & A with Keith and Linda Cooper, Co-Founders, West End Ecology Tours, West End, Grand Bahama Island, the Bahamas.
+Q & A with Keith Cooper, Founder, West End Ecology Tours, West End, Grand Bahama Island, the Bahamas.
 Boating, fishing, snorkeling, birding, and marine life encounters.
 Philosophy of “simple, pure, and natural.”

 Usually we see couples and families who are here on vacation and staying at one of the local hotels or resorts, or maybe in a private home.